-“The location is strategic, the view is beautiful, you don’t pay at all.”
+“The location is strategic, the view is beautiful, and you don’t pay at all.”
 Fadhli Alfarisy (Source)

 “Cool, refreshes the eyes.”
 Orang Tua Jaman Now (Source)

 “Every day someone just stops here.
-Because coincidentally this is a cross road too, so many stopped by to take pictures, after that they immediately left again.”
+Because coincidentally this is a crossroad too, so many stopped by to take pictures, and after that, they immediately left again.”
 Mardiana (Source)